Scott Trowbridge

 Scott Trowbridge is an American entertainment creator currently serving as Portfolio Creative Executive for Walt Disney Imagineering, the design and production division for Disney Parks, Experiences and Products; a division of the Walt Disney Company.
 Before Disney, Trowbridge was active in film and theatre production, and held leadership roles within Universal Creative, the design and development arm of Universal Parks and Resorts.
 In 2007, Trowbridge left Universal to join Walt Disney Imagineering to lead Disney's Research & Development division and Blue Sky Creative Studio.
 In 2015, he started a new studio at Imagineering dedicated to developing Lucasfilm and Star Wars projects.

 Early life

 Trowbridge grew up in the suburbs of St. Louis, Missouri where he attended Lindbergh High School.
-During high school, Trowbridge played percussion in Lindbergh High School's marching band and symphonic band, and sang in the school's show choir.
-He also appeared in school theater productions, as well as local community theater productions, specifically Kirkwood, Missouri's Stages.
 In 2016, Lindbergh awarded a Distinguished Alumni Award to Trowbridge.
-After Lindbergh, Trowbridge attended USC's well-regarded School of Cinematic Arts.
+After Lindbergh, Trowbridge attended USC's top-rated School of Cinematic Arts.

 Career

 Live theatre

 Before developing theme parks and location based entertainment, Trowbridge produced live theatre productions.
 His first Disney connection may have come while producing "Tiger Lady," a period drama that starred Beauty and the Beast star Paige O'Hara with set designs by Joe Cashman, with whom he would later reunite at Disney's Imagineering.

 Trowbridge also worked with Los Angeles' famous Groundlings improvisational comedy troupe and school.